Skip to content

 All data stored inside a container is deleted if the container crashes.
 A Volume is essentially a directory backed by a storage medium.
 The storage medium and its content are determined by the Volume Type.
 A Volume is attached to a Pod and shared among the containers of that Pod.
 The Volume has the same life span as the Pod, and it outlives the containers of the Pod - this allows data to be preserved across container restarts.

 • A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator.
-It is a resource in the cluster
+It is a resource in the cluster.

 • A StorageClass provides a way for administrators to describe the “classes” of storage they offer.
 Different classes might map to different quality-of-service levels, and to backup policies.
-Each StorageClass contains the fields provisioner, parameters, and reclaimPolicy. vSphere, minio, GlusterFS, NFS are storage class.
+Each StorageClass contains the fields provisioner, parameters, and reclaimPolicy. vSphere, minio, GlusterFS, NFS are storage classes.

 • Platform Storage: uses hostPath storage.
 Consider to make those paths separate, expandable disks so they can be extended as needed.